 - 1. The land occupier provides information justifying the need for an amendment and completes the amendment form.
 The form may be completed in consultation with the technical representative. - 2.
-The technical assistance provider reviews the proposed amendment and certifies on the form that the change is necessary. - 3.
+The technical representative reviews the proposed amendment and certifies on the form that the change is necessary. - 3.
 The organization reviews the amendment request and either approves or denies the request. - a.
 If approved, the date of approval is recorded at the top of the original contract and the amendment form is signed and dated by the board or council chair or delegated authority.
 A copy of the approved amendment is sent to the land occupier. - b.
 If denied, the land occupier should be notified in writing of the reason for denial of the application. - 4.
 Amendments must be filed in advance of and approved prior to final payment request. - 5.
-If an amendment request is received that involves dates outside the executed State grant agreement, grant program policies and BWSR staff must be consulted and a grant agreement amendment may be required.
+If an amendment request is received that involves dates outside the executed State grant agreement date, outside the contract practice install date, or grant program policies BWSR staff must be consulted and a grant agreement amendment may be required.